Sooryan98/The-EYE/README.md

 Buffer (from processor.py)

 Functionality: Calls different functions to process and analyze pages based on the direc parameter (0 for new pages, 1 for repeated pages).
 Coordinates the entire text recognition pipeline.

+## Video Stabilization:
+The program begins by initializing key parameters, opening the video capture, and reading the first frame.
+The initial frame is converted to grayscale, and the dense optical flow is calculated to establish a baseline for motion tracking.

+#### Kalman Filter Integration
+A Kalman filter, a key component of the project, is created with observed motion.
+This filter is instrumental in predicting and correcting motion, providing a stable and smooth user experience.
+The Kalman filter continuously updates and stabilizes video frames based on observed motion.

+#### Dense Optical Flow Processing
+Throughout the operation, the Reading Glasses device continuously calculates dense optical flow between frames.
+This process involves extracting motion vectors and aggregating them to understand average motion, contributing to the device's stability.

+The device displays both the original and stabilized video frames, allowing users to perceive the enhancement achieved through image stabilization.
+The program monitors user input, enabling users to quit the program at their convenience.
+As the program concludes, it responsibly releases all resources, including the video capture, ensuring an efficient and controlled termination.